mostevercxz/read_books/CSAPP_3rd/chapter4/README.md

 **Questions**

 1. Web aside ASM:EASM, how to write programs that combine C code with handwritten assembly code?
 2. The two commands *ret*, *popq* both get the value of R[%rsp] two times, valA <-- R[%rsp],valB <-- R[%rsp], why ?
 3. rrmovq, valE <-- valA + 0, why "+0"?
+4. Page 504, psum1 CPE=9cycles/element, why ?
+How to calculate ?
 4. Sequential implementation of Y86-64 instruction "cmovXX rA, rB" is not right.
 5. What is the sequential implementation of Y86-64 instruction "halt"?
 (Cause the processor status to be set to HLT, causing it to halt operation.)